KiandaBPM/docs/content/docs/low-code/best-practices.md

    {{/if}}
    ```

-For example in the code block above, the '`field-picker`' component is called using Ember and the associated component properties include:
+In the example code block above, the **'`field-picker`' component** is called using Ember and the associated component properties include:

 -  '`allowText=false`' meaning text is not entered into the field picker by a user
 -  '`required=true`' meaning the field has to be completed, that is a field chosen, for the form to be submitted
 - '`value=field.settings.warningMessage`' meaning an input value will be stored in the `warningMessage` field

-The **field picker** for example is typically seen in **edit rule** dialog boxes to allow users to choose a form field that will be used in rule execution, for example as shown for the **Hide or disable** rule below.
+The **field picker** for example is typically seen in **Edit rule** dialog boxes to allow users to choose a form field that will be used in rule execution, for example as shown for the **Hide or disable** rule below.

    ![Field picker component example](/images/field-picker-modal-example.jpg)